-Threat of U.S.-Russia clash hangs over Syria, French leader speaks to Putin
+Threat of Western strikes hangs over Syria, U.S., France assail Assad at U.N.

 British Prime Minister Theresa May won backing from her senior ministers on Thursday to take unspecified action with the United States and France to deter further use of chemical weapons by Syria.

+Some other of Trump’s European allies are anxious to avert a U.S.-Russian showdown.
 Apart from Macron’s phone conversation with Putin, NATO members Germany and the Netherlands have said they will not take part in any military action.

 Tayyip Erdogan, president of Syria’s neighbour Turkey which is also in NATO, said on Friday he had spoken by phone with Trump and Putin and told both that increasing tension in the region was not right.

-A first team of experts from global watchdog, the Organisation for the Prohibition of Chemical Weapons, has arrived in Syria, U.N.
+A first team of experts from the global Organisation for the Prohibition of Chemical Weapons has arrived in Syria, U.N.
 Secretary-General Antonio Guterres said.

-They are expected to start their investigations into the Douma incident on Saturday, the Netherlands-based agency said.
+The investigators, who are only mandated to determine if chemical weapons were used and not who used them, were expected to start their investigations into the Douma incident on Saturday, the Netherlands-based agency said.

 In Geneva, U.N. war crimes investigators condemned on Friday the suspected use of chemical weapons in Douma and called for evidence to be preserved with a view to future prosecutions.